Home

 Start With The Middle Section First

 The Middle Ocoee is a classic class III river.
 If someone tells you the Middle Ocoee has class IV rapids at normal flows beware they are either ignorant or not honest.
 Many guides and raft companies apparently exaggerate the class rating of rapids in this industry.
-The ratings you will find in my guidebooks are the actual International Scale of River Difficulty ratings of the Ocoee River rapids according to the leading authority American Whitewater for normal flows between 1,200 and 1,600 cubic feet per second.
-Some rapids do become more difficult at higher flows while other washout and become easier.
+The ratings you will find in my guidebooks are the actual International Scale of River Difficulty ratings of the Ocoee River rapids according to the leading authority American Whitewater.
+Grumpy's Ledge was recently upgraded to Class III+ by AW.
+Some rapids do become more difficult at higher flows while others washout and become easier.
 Commercial trips are not permitted to put on above 3,000 cfs.

 Middle Ocoee River Whitewater Rafting & Kayak Guide